zanzyt/RemoveBG/README.md

 A compact desktop application for removing image backgrounds locally with AI models.

-The dashboard keeps the watcher status, processing queue, project folders, model selection, and live activity log visible in one window.
+The dashboard keeps processing queue, project folders, model selection, and live activity log visible in one window.

 ## Getting started